zippyprod/Project-3/README.md

 # Project-3

-This file contains files for project 3
-##
+##PROJECT MEMBERS:
-PROJECT MEMBERS: Taylor Hipkins, Joseph DiTizii, Jeff Morgan
+Taylor Hipkins, Joseph DiTizii, Jeff Morgan

+## PURPOSE
+The objective of this project was to conduct a visual examination of Airbnbs in New York City, considering factors such as their geographical distribution, bedroom count, and pricing.

 ## Provenance
 SOURCES <br>